VinAIResearch/blur-kernel-space-exploring/README.md

 git clone https://github.com/VinAIResearch/blur-kernel-space-exploring.git
 cd blur-kernel-space-exploring

 conda create -n BlurKernelSpace -y python=3.7 conda activate BlurKernelSpace conda install --file requirements.txt
 ```

 ### Using the pre-trained model
-To deblur an image using a pre-trained model, first, download the pretrained model in [model zoo section](#model-zoo).
+To deblur an image using a pre-trained model, first, download the pre-trained model in [model zoo section](#model-zoo).
 In the yaml file, change the value of `KernelWizard/pretrained` to the path of the downloaded file.
 Then use the following command:
 ``` sh
 python generic_deblur.py --image_path=imgs/blur_imgs/blur1.png --yml_path options/generic_deblur/default.yml --save_path ./sharp01.png
 ```
 The model will deblur the image given in `image_path` and save the result to `./sharp01.png`.
-You can also change number of iterations, learning rates, and the network structure in the yaml file.
+You can also change the number of iterations, learning rates, and the network structure in the yaml file.

 ## Training and evaluation